 A Leave of Absence (LOA) may be granted to a student who applies for a temporary break from studies for up to two years or four semesters.
 A student on a processed LOA retains their admitted status; however, they do not have the rights and privileges of registered students as they are currently not attending classes.
 A student on a LOA may complete course work for which the grade of Incomplete was submitted in the prior term and must comply with the policies, including all deadlines, concerning a grade of Incomplete.

 A Withdrawal (WD) from the University is the permanent termination of the academic program, course of study, and the rights and privileges offered to currently registered students.
 A student who wishes to return to the University must reapply to the appropriate Admissions Office.
 A student who withdraws is responsible for outstanding financial obligations with the University.
 A student who used deferred payment plans to secure student loans during their attendance at the University must clear their financial obligations with the Financial Aid and Student Financial Services Offices.
-A student who has unpaid bills or other unsettled financial obligations with the University and is not current with payments will not receive academic transcripts.

 Choosing to Withdraw or Take a Leave of Absence

 A student has four options when considering a LOA or WD from the University: